16 Best Places to Visit in June

 July and August may draw more visitors to Acadia National Park, but June is regarded as the best time of year for in-the-know travelers to explore this magnificent part of Maine.
 This month brings about absolutely perfect hiking weather: highs around 71 degrees Fahrenheit, lows dropping to around 50 degrees Fahrenheit, and little rain.
 It gives tourists the chance to see the emerald-green forests and cobalt-blue waters at their very best.

 If you're up for a challenge, plan to climb the park's tallest peak, Cadillac Mountain.
-The strenuous South Ridge Trail is about seven miles round trip, and offers breathtaking views of the Atlantic Ocean, Bar Harbor, and small clusters of islands.
+The strenuous South Ridge Trail is about seven miles round trip and offers breathtaking views of the Atlantic Ocean, the quaint town of Bar Harbor, and small clusters of islands.
 Start early to get there for sunrise, or consider heading out in the late afternoon for an awesome sunset vista.

 Another dramatic spot to see in Acadia National Park is Thunder Hole.
 An underwater cave contains a pocket of air that collides with incoming waves, creating a boisterous roar.
 Water shoots high into the sky, creating a dazzling sight.

 The top hiking trails in Acadia National Park include something for everyone.
 The 4.4-mile-long Ocean Path is mostly level and offers lovely views of the sea.
 The moderate Great Head Trail takes you along sea cliffs flanked by evergreen forest.
 And Beehive Trail, a strenuous yet iconic hike, involves climbing iron ladders, scrambling up rocks, and tackling major heights — a feat that rewards hikers with views of Sand Beach and Great Head.